cssu/cssu.ca/content/community/index.md

 ## Recognized Campus Groups

-Recognized campus groups (RSGs) -- not to be confused with recognized study groups -- are clubs recognized by ULife that provide students with extracurricular activities to have fun, get exercise, and/or develop their careers.
+Recognized campus groups (RCGs) are student groups ("clubs") recognized by [**ULife**](https://ulife.utoronto.ca/organizations) that provide students with extracurricular activities to have fun, get exercise, and/or develop their careers.
 The following are those relevant to computer science.
 Please reach out on Discord or email to request your club to be listed.

 {{< profilePic/profilePicContainer >}}